 - Similar to pin curls, tying small sections of hair into rolled-up paper towels gives you tight, natural-looking ringlets.

-- Fold a paper towel until it’s about four to five inches long, then wrap a one to two inch section of hair around the paper towel.
+- Fold a paper towel until it’s about four to five inches long, then wrap a one to two-inch section of hair around it.

 - When you reach the end, tie the paper towel into a knot to secure it.

 - Repeat all over and wake up to springy curls.